saites/tracking-prototype/README.md

 In practice, though, the most likely place to run into this is unit tests, and typically when intentionally triggering an error.

+### Future Work

+As this is only a PoC, the current version of the code leaves out several things:

+- The `updated_at` timestamp is not actually updated when modifying state.
+- Though there are places for hardware and firmware details, there isn't explicit library code to modify them.
+- When setting a `Device`'s state,
+  real code would use the `Device`'s hardware and firmware information to determine the appropriate protocol to use to communicate with the device.
+  Likely, the `Device` table would need to add other properties for this purpose.
+  The current code simply updates its own view of the property.
+- Related to the above, `Device` updates should probably be enqueued and reattempted on failure, in which case the backend would store a `target_state` alongside a `last_known_state`, likely with timestamps associated with both.
+- The PINs used to unlock a `Lock` should probably be associated with some sort of user account.
+- This codebase only includes a small number of tests to verify functionality.